EB-DOSIS/PD_OF_Test3/README.md

 and Maximilian Grohmann (UKE Hamburg / Germany).
 Many thanks für coding assistance to Marian Krüger (Ruppiner Kliniken, Neuruppin / Germany)!

+This plugin needs MS Excel and a special Excel file for proper operation.

 In this project the plot library Plotly by Joao Castelo was used, many thanks to him!